 When looking at any pair’s frames, pay attention to the detail, finish, rivet hinges, and material.
 The material should be reliable, corrosion-proof, light, and hypoallergenic.
 Attention to detail is also an essential factor when buying luxury or designer glasses; engravings and curves should be immaculate.

 The rivet hinges are the only moving parts on the glasses, so they should guarantee strength and durability.
-Look at the barrels of the hinges, the circlets that hold the screws.
+Look at the hinges’ barrels, the circlets holding the screws.
 In general, the more, the better.

 Lenses come in different materials, which also dictates the price of a pair of glasses.
 Standard options include glass, plastic, Trivex, polycarbonate, and other high-index plastic.
 Polycarbonate lenses are great because they’re lighter, thinner, and more resistant to impact than glass and regular plastic.

 Trivex is a new material with some similarities to polycarbonate.
 However, it has high-quality optics, resulting in a clearer vision.
 On the other hand, high-index plastic uses less material, making the lenses much thinner.
 If you want the same quality lens but don’t want to wear a pair of eyeglasses, you can try these contact lenses from www.contactlenses.co.uk.

 Lenses can also come with treatments or coating.
 A lens treatment is an additive that bonds with the lens.
 It can also be built into the lens during the manufacturing process.
 On the other hand, a lens coating is an ultra-thin layer added to the front or back surface.

 Manufacturers can add these additions individually or together to the lenses to benefit your eyes or protect your lenses.
 For example, they protect your eyes from UR rays and glare and prevent lens scratches.

 Does Designer Mean Quality?